-Туре Official title Summary Commenced An extreme risk and high-risk driver must be partially vaccinated by 24 October 2021 and fully vaccinated against COVID-19 by 24 December 2021 to enter WA.
-6 Business and community activity Primary Health Care Worker (Restrictions on Access) Directions A primary health care worker must be partially vaccinated by 1 November 2021 and fully vaccinated against COVID-19 by 1 December 2021 to enter, or remain at, a primary health care facility.
-22 October 2021 7 Business and community activity Resources Industry Worker (Restrictions on Access) Directions Resource Industry Workers A resource worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at: • a rural or remote resources industry site; and • a remote operating centre.
-Rig or Platform Crew Members A rig or platform crew member must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at: • a rural or remote airport; or • a State Port for the purpose of undertaking a journey.
-2 November 2021 8 Business and community activity Community Care Services Worker (Restriction on Access) Directions A community care services worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, a community care services facility.
-5 November 2021 9 Business and community activity Meat Industry Worker (Restrictions on Access) Directions A meat industry worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, a meat industry site.
-10 November 2021 10 Business and To be released.
-Mandatory vaccines - essential Group 1 Industries and Occupations: Occupations in which risk is sufficient due to high transmission, To be determined.
+Official title Summary Commenced and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at: a rural or remote airport; or a State Port for the purpose of undertaking a journey.
+7 WA Correctional Facility Entrant (Restrictions on Access) Directions A correctional facility entrant must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, a correctional facility.
+12 November 2021 8 Air Services and Border Worker (Restrictions on Access) Directions (No 2) Air Services Worker An air services worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, an airport.
+15 November 2021 A border worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, a border crossing checkpoint.
+9 Fire and Emergency Services Worker (Restrictions on Access) Directions (No 2) Fire and Emergency Services Worker A fire and emergency services worker must be partially vaccinated by 1 January 2022 and fully vaccinated against COVID-19 by 1 February 2022 to enter, or remain at, a fire and emergency services site.
+DFES or DBCA Employee A DFES or DBCA employee must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, a fire and emergency services site.
+16 November 2021 10 Community Care Services Worker (Restrictions on Access) Directions (No 2) Community Care Services Worker: A community care services worker must be partially vaccinated by 1 December 2021 and fully vaccinated against COVID-19 by 1 January 2022 to enter, or remain at, a 25 November 2021